 Sound: A Main Ingredient in Great Restaurant Architectural Design

 Dining out has changed quite a bit over the past few decades.
-We’ve grown from diners and dives to intentionally designed rooms built to set the scene for the drool-worthy meals.
-From the music, to the layout and decor, to the menu and food presentation, everything must be well planned, because striking a balance is important.
+We’ve grown from diners and dives to intentionally designed rooms built to set the scene for drool-worthy meals.
+From the music to the layout and decor to the menu and food presentation, everything must be well planned, because striking a balance is important.
 By engaging all of our senses, restaurants today are creating fully-rounded sensory experiences that we are willing to pay top dollar for.
 They say you eat with your eyes first…we think you eat with all of your senses.

 What restaurateurs need to keep in mind is this: the way we experience each of the senses will affect the way we feel about our experience with the restaurant.
 When we go home and write our Yelp reviews, we are going to revert back to each sense.
-Was I able to carry on conversation at normal volumes?
+Was I able to carry on a conversation at normal volumes?
 Was the room too cold or hot?
 Did the food taste good?
 Each of the senses must leave satisfied.

 How can I improve my acoustics in a restaurant?